AdeniyiAdesakin/Active-Directory-Implementation/README.md

 - Require new users to change their temporary passwords at first sign-in.
 - Add users to one or multiple security groups.
 - Verify group memberships in Active Directory.
-- Validate a new user's domain sign-in from a Windows 11 (client's computer).
+- Validate a new user's domain sign-in from a Windows 11 (client) computer.
 - Repeat common administration tasks with PowerShell.

 ## Lab Environment